Skip to Main Content

 1. Define a new Researcher

-• Click the 'Add' link at the bottom of the Researchers and Groups section
+• Click Researcher in the Define entity link or the Create / Import link at the bottom of the Researchers and Groups section in the entity panel

 • Follow the workflow to identify and add the researcher to SciVal